Walter Walkinshaw

 Not long after moving back to Seattle, he met his future wife Jean Strong at a Quaker meeting.
 Jean was a graduate of Stanford University and had just returned from Hiroshima, where she worked to build houses of good will.
 They soon married and had three children: Charlie, Rob and Meg.

-Walkinshaw's wife Jean Walkinshaw also had deep ties to the Northwest.
-Her father was an early civil engineer who built roads including the North Cascades Highway to Marblemount and a portion of the road around the Olympic Peninsula.
+Walkinshaw's wife Jean Walkinshaw's father was a civil engineer who built roads including the North Cascades Highway to Marblemount and a portion of the road around the Olympic Peninsula.
 Mount Henderson in the Olympic Mountains is named after her grandfather.
-Jean became an award-winning documentary producer and produced for The History Channel; KING-TV, NBC affiliate in Seattle; and KCTS, the public television station in Seattle.
+Jean became a documentary producer and produced for The History Channel; KING-TV, NBC affiliate in Seattle; and KCTS, the public television station in Seattle.
 She produced more than 50 documentaries.
 In 1992 she was inducted into the National Academy of Television Arts and Sciences Silver Circle for 25 years of significant contribution to the television industry and community.

-As a lawyer, Walkinshaw drafted many state laws that established the direction of health care, including patient bill of rights, right to die, and licensure of health care professionals.
-He was also the attorney for the architects who designed SeaTac and the Washington State Convention Center.

-Walkinshaw is listed in Men of Achievement (1973), and in several editions of Who's Who in the West.

-Walkinshaw served as founding secretary for ACT Theater, and remained its secretary, attorney and advisor for 35 years.
-He helped start the Seattle chapter of Amigos de las Americas, an organization that sends teenagers as volunteers to Latin America.
-He served on many others boards including Northwest Kidney Centers, Municipal League, United Nations Association and City Club.

-As an avid fly fisherman, he crusaded to preserve and maintain habitat and recreational areas.
-As attorney for the owners of the Nisqually Delta wetlands near Olympia, Washington, he steered his clients to sell their land to the government, which resulted in the Nisqually National Wildlife Refuge on the delta.
-He was an officer and director of the Washington Wildlife and Recreation Coalition.
-He was a member of the Marine Fisheries Advisory Committee, of the U.S. Department of Commerce from 1980 to 1983.
-And he was an officer and director of the Washington Fly Fishing Club.